 I also smile a lot during my classes, because I just feel so grateful and happy to be able to teach POP Pilates to all those amazing people!
 And some people don’t receive lots of smiles from others, so why not share yours?!

 Breathing is one of the most important parts of the Pilates work-out.
-People tend to hold their breath when something is difficult, so that is why it is very important to guide your students through their breathing.
+People tend to hold their breath when an exercise gets difficult, but your muscles need that oxygen.
+That is why it is very important to guide your students through the breathing part.

 Tip: Inhale when it’s easy, exhale when it’s out.

-I receive a lot of questions from new members on how to breathe properly during the Pilates exercises.
+I receive a lot of questions on how to breathe properly during the Pilates exercises.
 Most newbies will focus more on a proper form instead of on the breathing.
 It’s a lot of information to process, so give them time to catch up.

 - Looking for beautiful active wear and Pilates mats?
 Make sure to check out POPFLEX!

-- Wanna become a POP Pilates Instructor?
+- Would you like to become a POP Pilates Instructor?
 Join the POP Pilates Online Workshop (International Program) and discover the fun of becoming Certified!